nicolomantini/LinkedIn-Easy-Apply-Bot/README.md

  Resume: # PATH TO Resume
  Cover Letter: # PATH TO cover letter
  Photo: # PATH TO photo
+# Note file_key:file_paths contained inside the uploads section should be writted without a dash ('-')

 output_filename:
 - # PATH TO OUTPUT FILE (default output.csv)